 Creativity is related to culture.
 Cultural conditions can kindle or kill creativity.
 We do not have creative ideas in a vacuum.
 Individual creativity is stimulated by the work, ideas, and achievements of other people.
 We stand on the shoulders of others to see further.
 This is true in all fields, in business, science, sport, music, design, fashion, whatever.
 Human intelligence is creative in a profound sense.
 Thinking and feeling are not simply about seeing the world as it is, but of having ideas about it, of interpreting experience to give it meaning.
 Different communities live differently according to the ideas they have and the meanings they see.

 Ideas excite enterprise.
-I am exploring the idea of Writers and Ideas as a creative community resource and an enterprise to connect writers with ideas to our creative interests, to create connections for our creative enterprise with writers and ideas, and to increase the contribution of writers with ideas to our knowledge, understanding, and appreciation of the world.
-These are ideas from writers that I think, from my point of view, could improve our ability to explore what we can do to create a better future for our world as a community.
+Writers and Ideas is a creative community resource and an enterprise to connect writers with ideas to our creative interests, to create connections for our creative enterprise, and to increase the contribution of writers with ideas to our knowledge, understanding, and appreciation of the world.
+These are ideas from writers that contribute to my point of view and to what I think could improve our ability to explore what we can do to create a better future for our world as a community.